open-cogsci/osdoc/content/pages/manual/python/about.md

  caption: The INLINE_SCRIPT item.
 --%

 As you can see, the INLINE_SCRIPT item consists of two tabs: one for the Prepare phase and one for the Run phase.
-The Prepare phase is executed first, to allow items to prepare for the time critical run phase.
-It is good practice to construct `canvas` objects, `sampler` objects, etc. during the Prepare phase, so that they can be presented without delay during the Run phase.
+The Prepare phase is executed first, to allow items to prepare for the time-critical run phase.
+It is good practice to construct `Canvas` objects, `Sampler` objects, etc. during the Prepare phase, so that they can be presented without delay during the Run phase.
 But this is only convention; you can execute arbitrary Python code during both phases.

 For more information about the prepare-run strategy, see:

 - %link:prepare-run%

 ### Loop tables and conditional ("if") statements

 You can use single-line Python statements also where you would normally type static values, or would use the OpenSesame square-brackets notation to indicate values (i.e. `[my_var]`).
-To do so, you need to add an `=` prefix.
+To do so, you need to prefix an `=`.
 For example, you can use the following Python script as a run-if statement (see also %FigRunIf):

 ~~~ .python
 =var.correct == 1 and var.response_time < 1000